BLCM/OpenBLCMM/README.md

 - Make sure that data jars can be found when launching from some other dir
 - "No results found" when refs doesn't return anything, in OE
 - Get a real Markdown renderer for the Changelog window?
-- I don't think any settings actually require app restarts; maybe at least hide that stuff, for now?
 - Try to trigger out-of-memory and make sure that the reporting for that works well enough (and that the messages there make sense).
-Also maybe provide a clickable button/link to the Github Issues page.
-  - Maybe add that into the crash report window in general, yeah?
-Check `MyExceptionHandler` in `Startup.java`
-- Get rid of those annoying registry execeptions when running on Windows (on a host which doesn't have the game installed, presumably)
+- Get rid of those annoying registry execeptions when running on Windows (on a host which doesn't have the game installed, presumably).
+Actually, I can't seem to get those to show up anymore?
 - Settings migration from vanilla BLCMM
 - Liberica NIK's Swing HTML handling seems to have some issues.
 A couple of known GUI issues we'll need to work through:
   - List handling (specifically in third-party tab on About dialog)
   - Header during data extraction status dialog ("nobr" tags don't work)
-  - Oh, also it might have trouble launching browser URLs?
 - Doublecheck username suppression in logs:
   - INI files
   - "installation can be found"